hindu-comm/mail_stream_advaita-l/2015/07/akdhandaakara_vRitti/104__shrImallalitAlAlitaH.md

 It would be better if someone could present his idea vividly and then ask precise question.
 I'm tight on schedule.

 Nothing was read even once after writing.
-You may expect errors in writing.​
+You may expect errors in writing.